Definition:

 - The School of Medical Science

-- School of Allied Health Science which offers the main course leading to the award of degrees or diplomas in courses such as Physiotherapy, Echography, Medical Laboratory.
+- School of Allied Health Science which offers the main course leading to degrees or diplomas.
+The courses include Physiotherapy, Echography, and Medical Laboratory

 - Dental School